OutputVars

 Override existing units

-If units already exist, this will override the units for data in var.
+If units already exist, this will override the units for data or the dimension in var.

 Interpolations and extrapolations